rust-lang/lang-team/src/decision_process/examples.md

 status to `hold`, and her current **merge** status links to her more recent comment setting her status to `merge`.

-At this point, all the statuses are either empty, **abstain**, or **merge**, and more than 10 days have passed since the FCP started.
+At this point, all the statuses are either empty or **merge**, and more than 10 days have passed since the FCP started.
 Therefore, it completes immediately.

 ## Authoring an RFC (illustration of `rustbot restart`)